Bjern/django-emailtools-reloaded/docs/intro.rst

 Introduction
 ============

-``django-emailtools`` takes an approach to sending emails similar to the class-based view's approach to view callables.
+``django-emailtools-reloaded`` takes an approach to sending emails similar to the class-based view's approach to view callables.
 At Fusionbox we've found that our email sending often follows a predictable pattern and class-based emails arose from that pattern.

 Ultimately, the goal of class-based emails is to